Serg70877/Cyber-Security-Notes/README.md

 [user@defensecode WILD]$ rm DIR1 DIR2 DIR3 file1.txt -rf file2.txt file3.txt
 ```

-This can be easily abused in programs like tar.
+This can be easily abused in programs like tar to privilege escalate.

 Taken from https://www.exploit-db.com/papers/33930